adamgaynor/Spacecamp/README.md

 Ruby on Rails uses a Model-View-Controller (MVC) architecture, allowing users on the outside to interact with Views to receive information from Models in the database.
 The Controller regulates the flow of information between these two places.

 In a classic Rails environment, each View would be a web page that the site's users would see on their browser.
 Because SpaceCamp is primarily a single page webapp that uses AJAX, it displays its views as JSON information which the Backbone frontend uses to display the website's content to users.

+###Oauth
+Oauth allows users to log into a website using credentials from a different company, in this case Google.
+The user's login information is sent to Google, which confirms the name and password through its own servers.
+Google then sends back a user identification code that is used to identify the user.
+The result is that the user is not required to take the time to create their own account, and can log in with one click.